winddori2002/MANNER/README.md

 The sample rate of the dataset is 48kHz.

-For a fair comparison we downsample the audio files from 48kHz to 16kHz.
+For a fair comparison, we downsample the audio files from 48kHz to 16kHz.

-- To downsample the audio, run the following code and edit the directorys.
+- To downsample the audio, run the following code and edit the directories.

 ```
 python downsampling.py